 For example, Australia is a common destination for many retirees, as it has a lot to offer.
 However, with such a long distance to cover, flying in business class might be necessary to make the trip possible.

-The good news is that business class flights to Australia from West Coast hubs often appear within a few weeks of departure on Aeroplan.
 In fact, this is one of the only ways to get a good deal on Air Canada business class flights to Australia, as dynamic pricing usually skews the price much higher.
+Plus, United reliably releases business class awards within a month of departure.

 Even once you’ve narrowed down the general window of dates for your trip, having the flexibility to travel within a span of two or three days can still go a long way.

 For example, imagine if you wanted to fly the much-acclaimed EVA Air business class back to your home base of Toronto on the Sunday at the end of the month.
-Unfortunately, you find yourself faced with only a flight to Vancouver followed by a red-eye flight to Toronto on that day.
+Unfortunately, you might find yourself faced with only a long-haul flight to Vancouver followed by a red-eye flight to Toronto on that day.

 A working professional may have to simply accept their fate and show up bleary-eyed to work on Monday morning, or pick a different routing altogether.